Speakers League is a great fit for all of these types of organizations and individuals.

 Click here for more details on the Common Core standards met by Speakers League.

-We provide complete phone and email support, and your Operations Manual is a step-by-step guide for you.
+We provide complete phone and email support to our subscribers, and your Chairperson’s Guide is a step-by-step guide for you.
 Whether you are a School Program, Youth Club, Tutoring Center, or homeschooling co-op, we provide all the tools and support to plan, promote, launch, and maintain your Speakers League Club.